jankampherbeek/EnigmaSuite/Enigma/docs/md/Developers-Manual/Developers-Manual.md

 I want to thank Gökhan Yu for convincing me to use C#.
 It was the right choice for building a Windows based astrology application.
 Gökhan also provided valuable insights into the technicalities of C# and .Net.

 I also want to thank Cees Jansen for providing valuable insights on the use of randomness, which was important for the realization of control groups.

-## Important: this is the latest version in C#

-Version 0.5 of Enigma is the latest version that is written in C#.

-I realized that it is necessary to support not only Windows but also other platforms.
-Therefore, I will rewrite the application in Go for the backend and in Flutter/Dart for the frontend.
-This will take considerable time but I believe it is worth the effort.

-I started to reorganize the code before I made this decision.
-In the code you will see attempts to support internationalization.
-I also started to make a more functional organization of the packages.
-These approaches are far from finished.